opendexnetwork/opendex.network/03-trade-protocol.md

     `uint64 quantity = 4`
     The number of satoshis (or equivalent) to invalidate from the order sum

-The `OrderInvalidation` message is used to tell a peer about the invalidation of an existing order or partial order.
+The `OrderInvalidation` message is used to tell a peer about the full or partial invalidation of a previously sent order..
 It allows the peer to remove the order from his local order book.
-Order invalidation is a common event which occurs due to order cancellation or filling (by another order).
-Failing to send updates about the order will result in peers having a stale order in their local order books, which they may fill and then instantiate a swap procedure which is doomed to fail.
+Order invalidation is a common event which occurs due to order cancellation or filling (by another node).
+Failing to send updates about the order will result in peers having a stale order in their local order books.
+These peers might fill the order and instantiate swap procedures which are doomed to fail.
 In this case, the maker node’s reputation may be penalized.

 ### The GetOrders Message (0x08)